gavinmcfarland/plugma-deprecated/README.md

 ## Features
 - Convenient methods for message handling, menu commands, showing and posting to UI and more
-- A single reference for managing plugin state across multiple commands
+- A single reference for managing plugin state more easily throughout your code
 - Automatic version management so you can upgrade documents and nodes created by past versions of your plugin

 ## Example